 Humanities on Tap

-In 2026, the OSU Humanities Institute will launch Humanities on Tap, a monthly series of community presentations that strive to bring the humanities to life across Columbus.
-Each gathering offers an easygoing space to explore big ideas, hear fresh perspectives and connect with others.
-Led by local experts and storytellers, these talks make learning engaging, approachable and fun—perfect for curious minds throughout our community.
+The Ohio State Humanities Institute has launched Humanities on Tap, a monthly series of community events that bring the humanities to life across Columbus.
+Each gathering offers an easygoing space to explore big ideas, hear fresh perspectives and connect with friends.
+Led by local experts and storytellers, these talks are engaging, approachable and social—perfect for curious minds throughout our community.

-The first event in the series will be on Friday, January 23.
-J. Rawls, hip hop musician, producer, DJ and assistant professor of hip hop at the OSU School of Music will present "Digging in the Crates: Listening to Music like a Hip Hop Producer."
-His presentation examines the act of "crate digging," or the practice of searching through crates of old records to find obscure or rare vinyl for sampling or collecting.
-Centering the “Hip Hop producer’s ear,” it explores how producers listen emotionally, intuitively, and critically to uncover sounds that hold cultural memory.
+J. Rawls, hip hop musician, producer, DJ and assistant professor of hip hop at the OSU School of Music will explore the act of "crate digging," or the practice of searching through crates of records to find rare vinyl for sampling.
+Centering the “hip hop producer’s ear,” it reveals how producers listen emotionally, intuitively and critically to uncover sounds that hold cultural memory.

-Friday, February 27: Emma Todd, PhD student in the Department of History, will present a talk on the history of beer.
-More information on this talk coming soon.
+Emma Todd, PhD student in the Department of History, will present a talk on the history of beer.
+She'll reveal how beer and brewing were important for shaping the German American immigrant identity for both insiders and outsiders.

-Friday, April 24: Alex Sallade, associated faculty in the School of Music, will present "Immersive Sound in Video Games" at the LevelOne Barcade near Worthington.
-How does music and sound design in video games make you feel immersed, despite it being a virtual world?
-He'll explore the audio techniques that are used by game designers to bring fantastical realms to life.
+Alex Sallade, associated faculty in the School of Music, will present "Immersive Sound in Video Games" at the LevelOne Barcade near Worthington.
+How does video game music make you feel immersed, despite it being a virtual world?
+He'll explore the audio techniques used by game designers to bring fantastical realms to life.

 For more information about the "Humanities on Tap" community event series, please contact Ryan Skinner, Director of the Humanities Institute and Professor and Area Head for Musicology and Music Theory.